Guides & Staff

 sessions at the countries leading kayak symposiums, and his articles appear

-in major kayak publications, websites, and, by popular demand, his upcoming
+in major kayak publications, websites, and ,.. his

 cookbook!
 Having taught outdoor skills and environmental workshops all